 Early on, when Navajo people lived in the northern part of North America (modern Canada), they lived in small houses they called hogans.
 You built a hogan by propping a few poles together and covering the surface with branches, leaves, and mud.

 But when the Navajo moved south and settled in the south-west part of North America about 1400 AD, they gradually settled down and began living in permanent houses so they could farm.
 They called these houses “hogans” too.

 You build a permanent hogan by laying wooden poles or logs on the ground, and then laying more poles on top of those poles, going around and around.
 When the walls are high enough you narrow them in to make a domed ceiling.
-Then you plaster over the wood with mud to fill in all the spaces between the poles.
-This is something like the half-timbering medieval Europeans used at the same time, or like a round log cabin.

 A Navajo hogan always faced east